What mountain bike saddle should I buy?

 At first, I found it embarrassing and I had trouble finding a comfortable seat, but after some time I grew up to really like the touch and added pressure relief to the passage provided.
 In addition to the passage, the tail hangs a little sideways to follow the movements of the hips while pedaling.

 I’m not sure how much this has added to overall comfort, but you notice.
-The most important, this flex made no noise.
+Most important, this flex made no noise.
 Its long duration can make it difficult to maneuver the bike under you, so I recommend this mountain bike saddles for bikers who prefer long epic daily outputs.
 The Squlab 611 is available in widths of 130, 140 and 150 mm.

 ERGON SMC3 Saddle